ubports/docs.ubports.com/sdk/apps/qml/UbuntuUserInterfaceToolkit/Application name, IDs.rst

 application name change would require application restart.

-Having these preconditions, we can deduct that `MainView </sdk/apps/qml/Ubuntu.Components/MainView/>`__'s applicationName property is one of the properties which cannot be serialized.
+Having these preconditions, we can deduct that :ref:`MainView <sdk_ubuntu_components_mainview>`'s applicationName property is one of the properties which cannot be serialized.

 .. rubric:: IDs
    :name: ids